-The business plan would include options considered for meeting customer and community preferences and regulatory requirements, and the justification for the preferred solutions and timing of the investments.
-This would include explaining how it has considered future affordability and willingness to pay, including any affordability metrics used, particularly where it is proposing to deliver performance above minimum regulatory requirements.
+The business plans would include options considered for meeting customer and community preferences and regulatory requirements, and the justification for the preferred solutions and timing of the investments.
+This would include explaining how it has considered willingness to pay, including any affordability metrics used, particularly where it is proposing to deliver performance above minimum regulatory requirements.